When we say the word values for personal lives, we refer to a moral compass that guides our right and wrong, and what we stand for.

 Brand values are the core principles and principles that guide your brand’s behavior and help it stand out from its competitors.
 They are the driving force behind all of your branding decisions, from what you say and how you say it to how you present yourself online.

-Brand values are the foundation of a company’s identity and they help to create an emotional connection between customers, employees, and stakeholders.
+Brand values are the foundation and core pillars of a company’s identity and they help to create an emotional connection between customers, employees, and stakeholders.

 They even define a company’s culture and shape customer experiences.